General RL Utilities#

 Functions

-Compute the influence of a specific agent’s influence kernel over the bin points.
+Compute the influence matrix of all agents over the bin points.

 There are several types of preset influence kernels, including: